-- 43.1.
-The annual income arising from that part of Mr Charles Oldham's bequest which was set aside for the establishment of a prize in the Ancient Classics shall be applied to the provision of not less than four scholarships a year for travel connected with Greek or Roman studies. - 43.2.
-(1) The scholarships shall be open to members of the University reading for Honour Moderations in Classics or for any honour school of which in the judgement of the board of management Classics forms a substantial part. - (2) Preference shall normally be given to candidates who on the first day of Trinity Term in the year of their election have not entered on the twelfth term from their matriculation. - 43.3.
-No person shall be elected twice to a scholarship. - 43.4.
-The Board of the Faculty of Classics shall be the board of management of the scholarships; and shall have power to fix the number, subject to section 43.1 above, value, and tenure of the scholarships and shall elect the scholars, if candidates of sufficient merit present themselves, either without examination or after such examination as it shall think fit. - 43.5.
-The board shall have power to appoint a subcommittee of its members to act for it in connection with these scholarships. - 43.6.
+43.1.
+The annual income arising from that part of Mr Charles Oldham's bequest which was set aside for the establishment of a prize in the Ancient Classics shall be applied to the provision of not less than four scholarships a year for travel connected with Greek or Roman studies.

+43.2.
+(1) The scholarships shall be open to members of the University reading for Honour Moderations in Classics or for any honour school of which in the judgement of the board of management Classics forms a substantial part.

+(2) Preference shall normally be given to candidates who on the first day of Trinity Term in the year of their election have not entered on the twelfth term from their matriculation.

+43.3.
+No person shall be elected twice to a scholarship.

+11 No candidate shall be allowed to exclude additional time in reckoning his or her standing: see regulation 1.1 (2) of the University's Trust Regulations.

+43.4.
+The Board of the Faculty of Classics shall be the board of management of the scholarships; and shall have power to fix the number, subject to section 43.1 above, value, and tenure of the scholarships and shall elect the scholars, if candidates of sufficient merit present themselves, either without examination or after such examination as it shall think fit.

+43.5.
+The board shall have power to appoint a subcommittee of its members to act for it in connection with these scholarships.

+43.6.
 The board shall have power to defray from the income of the fund any expenses incidental to the award of the scholarships, including the remuneration of the examiners (if any).